PecanProject/betydb-data-access/access-data.md

 The downloaded file is in CSV format.
 This file provides meta-data and provenance information, including: the SQL query used to extract the date, the date and time the query was made, and the citation source of each result row, as well as a citation for BETYdb itself (_to be updated on publication_) (Figure \ref{fig:excelresults}).

-_Instructions:_ The advanced search can be used by searching for trait and yield data through text.
-Doing so is very simple: type in the site (city or site name), species, citation (author and/or year), or trait (variable name or description) into the search bar and the results will show contents of BETYdb that match the search.
-The number of records per page can be changed to viewer preference and the search results can be downloaded in an excel sheet format.
+_Instructions:_ Using the search box to search trait and yield data is very simple: type in the site (city or site name), species, citation (author and/or year), or trait (variable name or description) into the search box and the results will show contents of BETYdb that match the search.
+The number of records per page can be changed to viewer preference and the search results can be downloaded in the Excel-compatible CSV format.

 (Figure \ref{fig:textsearch})

-Advanced search using maps is used in conjunction with search terms to restrict search results to a particular geographical area or even a specific site by clicking on a map.
+The search map may be used in conjunction with search terms to restrict search results to a particular geographical area or even a specific site by clicking on a map.
+Clicking on a particular site will restrict results to those associated with that site.
+Clicking in the vicinity of a group of sites but not on a particular site will restrict the search to the region around the point clicked.
 Alternatively, if a search using search terms is done without clicking on the map, all sites associated with the returned results are highlighted on the map.
-Sites, species and traits can be searched further by clicking on the geographical location on the map (Figure \ref{fig:accessmaps}).
+Sites, species and traits can be searched further by clicking on or near highlighted locations on the map (Figure \ref{fig:accessmaps}).
 The color of each site indicates which sites match the search terms.
-Results can be downloaded by clicking the "download results" button on the upper right hand corner.
+Results can be downloaded by clicking the "Download Results" button on the upper right hand corner of the page.

 (Figure \ref{fig:mapsearch})